Pollora/pollora/CONTRIBUTE.md

 ## Introduction

-Thank you for taking the time to contribute to the Pollen project!
+Thank you for taking the time to contribute to the Pollora project!
 This project aims to integrate WordPress into a Laravel application.
 We adhere to Laravel's development conventions and respect Git Flow's branch naming conventions.

 ## Prerequisites

 1. Install Git on your local machine.
-2. Fork the Pollen projet: [https://github.com/AmphiBee/pollen](https://github.com/AmphiBee/pollen).
+2. Fork the Pollora projet: [https://github.com/AmphiBee/pollora](https://github.com/AmphiBee/pollora).
 3. Clone your fork on your local machine.

 > **Note:** Installing Git Flow is optional, but if you choose not to use it, please adhere to the branch naming convention as described below.